eclipsesource/tabris-js/doc/selector.md

 let visibleChildren = page.children(widget => widget.visible);
 ```

+When the given function is a constructor it will _not_ be called, but used to match all instances of that constructor.

 ## Working with Selectors

 The following methods on Widget accept a selector expression: